populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/spm/Realign.rst.txt

 - *in_files <=> data* [#label]_
     The images to realign (a list of items which are an existing, uncompressed file (valid extensions: [.img, .nii, .hdr]).
+    Currently, this brick is only coded for 4D images (no 3D list).
+    If you need an improvement on this, `please contact the development team <https://github.com/populse/mia_processes/issues>`_.

     ::